PrasadiSenadeera/Finding-the-resting-areas-of-the-white-fronted-Goose/README.md

-## Migratory patterns of white-cheeked geese in northern Europe
+## Migratory patterns of white-fronted goose in northern Europe

 ## Please update this if you change to the code.